 Combine all the ingredients together in a large bowl and mix thoroughly.
 Crack the eggs open to add the inside of the egg but also toss in the shells to the mix.

 Divide the mixture into 10 equal parts and place the parts on the baking tray.
 Divide each of these parts into thirds to create 1/3-lb. chunks.

 Roll each chunk into a ball and place in a freezer bag.
 Place three balls to a bag.
 Keep the balls frozen until needed.

 Thaw a bag when you need to feed the dog.
 Give the dog only three satin balls per feeding to make sure it sits well with the dog, as satin balls are very rich.

 You can substitute any non-sugar cereal for the Total cereal.
 Options include Rice Krispies and Cornflakes.
 You can also use cooked, cooled rice.
 For dogs sensitive to beef, consider using ground turkey instead.
 If using turkey, ensure that you wash your hands thoroughly after handling the meat to prevent the spread of salmonella.

-- Make sure you still offer dog food as those meals ensure the dog gets proper amounts of calcium, phosphorous and manganese.
+If you don't have molasses, just skip it.
+Don't use sugar or sugar syrup as a substitute.
+They don't have the same nutrients as molasses and serve merely as empty calories.
+Make sure you still offer dog food as those meals ensure the dog gets proper amounts of calcium, phosphorous and manganese.
 Satin balls disturb these ratios.
 This type of supplementation is fine with adult dogs but may be detrimental to the bone and joint development of puppies.